 Eviction Process Under Foreclosure

-The Lake County Sheriff’s Office Civil Process Division is the only entity able to enforce an eviction.
+The Lake County Sheriff’s Office is the only entity that can enforce an eviction.

-Plaintiff does not have the right to change locks or prohibit tenant(s) from entering or exiting the premises if an eviction has not been enforced.
+The Plaintiff DOES NOT have the legal right to change locks or prohibit tenant(s) from entering or exiting the premises if an eviction has not been enforced.

-On the day of the eviction, the Plaintiff is required to have a minimum of three (3) capable movers and a locksmith (if necessary) at the property at the specified time of the eviction.
+On the day of the eviction, the Plaintiff is required to have capable movers and a locksmith (if necessary) at the property at the specified time of the eviction.
 Deputies do not move belongings or make any forced entry.
 Once entry is made, the deputy will make a cursory walk-through and discuss any items of concern, then turn the property over to the plaintiff.
 Tarps and bags may be necessary in case of inclement weather.
-A Deputy Sheriff will meet the Plaintiff at the address and notify the Plaintiff where to place remaining belongings.
-Belongings taken out of the property must remain at the designated location for a minimum of twenty-four (24) hours.
+The deputy will tell the Plaintiff where to place remaining belongings.
+Belongings taken out of the property must remain at the designated location for a minimum of 24 hours.
 Following the 24 hours, it is the responsibility of the Plaintiff to remove the belongings according to the city/municipal ordinances.
 Please contact the appropriate city/municipality regarding city/municipal ordinances.

-In addition to the scheduling fee, an Enforcement Fee of $78.00 per Deputy, per hour plus mileage is charged.
-A one hour minimum fee charged and prorated every 15 minutes thereafter.
-Billing occurs following enforcement of the order, and payment due upon receipt.
+Click to view the current Civil Process Fee Schedule as se by the Lake County Board.
+A one-hour minimum fee is charged and prorated every 15 minutes thereafter.
+Billing occurs following enforcement of the order, and payment is due upon receipt.
 Failure to pay may result in immediate legal action.
 Failure to pay will result in suspension of future process services by the Sheriff until the outstanding balance is paid in full.